Table of Contents

 Since there is a lot of data for each pool, we make use of tooltips to show the finer details.
 For example, hovering over an asset name will show the current price of the asset and a seven day price chart, as well as the percentage change for that period; hovering over the TVL will show the amount of each token in the pool; hovering over the fees will show the amount collected in each asset.

-This example portrays one simple way you can use DeFi Watch to make better DeFi investments, but there’s a lot more to the tool:
+This example portrays one simple way you can use Yield Samurai to make better DeFi investments, but there’s a lot more to the tool:

-In short, DeFi Watch helps you earn more from DeFi.
+In short, Yield Samurai helps you earn more from DeFi.